The Joint-Payee Question

 |---|---|---|

-The interval between the issuance of cashier’s check #0084412016 on April 22, 2025 and its deposit on June 30, 2025 is sixty-nine calendar days — approximately 9.86 weeks.
-The interval is longer than the firm’s own published outer-bound timeline for the entirety of an uncontested unlawful detainer proceeding from filing to judgment.
-The publications are referenced here as documentary anchors of the firm’s own published operational standards on the handling of money in landlord-tenant matters.
-No conclusion of professional duty is drawn here.
-The conclusion belongs to the State Bar of California and to qualified counsel on subpoenaed records.
+The interval between issuance of cashier’s check #0084412016 on April 22, 2025 and its deposit on June 30, 2025 is sixty-nine calendar days — roughly 9.86 weeks — longer than the firm’s own published outer-bound timeline for an entire uncontested unlawful detainer from filing to judgment.
+The publications are referenced as documentary anchors of the firm’s own published operational standards on the handling of money in landlord-tenant matters.
+No conclusion of professional duty is drawn here; the conclusion belongs to the State Bar of California and to qualified counsel on subpoenaed records.

-A separate operational rule is published on the firm’s three-day-notice page: that the receipt of any payment from a tenant after the service of a three-day notice — including a partial payment — voids the notice and resets the eviction process.
-The rule is published by the firm as a caution to its landlord clients.
-The application of that rule to the firm’s deposit of a tenant-tendered cashier’s instrument on June 30, 2025, in a matter where the firm continued to assert the validity of the underlying notice and of the resulting judgment, is a documentary question reserved to the State Bar of California and to qualified counsel on subpoenaed records.
+A separate operational rule is published on the firm’s three-day-notice page: that receipt of any payment from a tenant after service of a three-day notice — including a partial payment — voids the notice and resets the eviction process.
+The application of that published rule to the firm’s deposit of a tenant-tendered cashier’s instrument on June 30, 2025, in a matter where the firm continued to assert the validity of the underlying notice and resulting judgment, is a documentary question reserved to the State Bar of California and to qualified counsel on subpoenaed records.

-The two publications are also relevant to the question of scienter.
-The summary-judgment article identifies its author as a former Judge Pro-Tem in the Orange County Court system and as a lecturer to fellow attorneys on landlord-tenant law.
-Familiarity with the California Rules of Professional Conduct on the safekeeping and prompt distribution of client funds, with California Commercial Code §§ 3110(d) and 3420 on the negotiation of joint-payee instruments, and with California Probate Code §§ 4400 et seq. on the authority to endorse a name belonging to another is part of the documentary record the publications themselves establish.
+The two publications are also relevant to scienter.
+The summary-judgment article identifies its author as a former Judge Pro Tem in the Orange County court system and a lecturer to fellow attorneys on landlord-tenant law.
+Familiarity with the Rules of Professional Conduct on safekeeping and prompt distribution of client funds, with Commercial Code §§ 3110(d) and 3420 on negotiation of joint-payee instruments, and with Probate Code §§ 4400 et seq. on the authority to endorse a name belonging to another is part of the record the publications themselves establish.

 Wells Fargo Newland Center · Premier Banker Hai Phan